Cat Eye Infection Home Remedies [6 Easy & Simple Solutions]

 • Vision reduction

-Prevention of Cat Eye Issues
+Prevention of Cat Eye Infection

-It's rather difficult to prevent cat-eye issues outright.
-If you are aware of another cat with an eye issue, keep your cat far away from it.
-A cat will typically groom their eyes itself, but owners can help by using cotton swabs to wipe away built-up gunk.
-Making sure to take care of your cat's immune system will go a long way toward preventative measures.
+Making sure to take care of your cat's immune system will go a long way when it comes to preventative measures.
 Vitamins A, C, and E are good antioxidants that also assist with eye health.
 Omega 3 fatty acids, such as fish oils, are also great for eye health.
-Vitamins and supplements are great for your cat's eyes, but will not prevent problems outright.
+Vitamins and supplements are great for your cat's eyes, but will not prevent infections outright.

-Owners should keep up with yearly vaccinations to help regulate eye health.
-Make sure to avoid placing your cat in community pet areas that are overcrowded, and do daily check-ups at home for irregularities.
-To clean your cat's eyes, we recommend dipping a cotton ball in room temperature distilled water (don't use tap water).
+To clean your cat's eyes, PetMD recommends dipping a cotton ball in water.
 Owners can then wipe the damp ball from the corner of the eye outward.
 Grab a fresh, dry cotton ball to dry the eye.
-Be sure to use separate cotton balls for each eye.
+Use separate cotton balls for each eye.
+Conjunctivitis in cats shouldn't make you worry too much but eye irritation can open up the door for secondary infections to enter the affected eye.

 L-Lysine